vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 ### Where We Compromised
 The design requirements for the capsule have been discussed in planning.
 That being said the actual version did not meet all of the requirements, namely size (which is not a big deal, it came in at 170g, under the goal of 200g) and it is able to be launched without a plane (such as off a catapult).
 The main reason for this was the friction created by the chute.
 Going in we did not expect there to be nearly as much friction between the top and the chute.
 The compromise was to just have the top remain on the plane after release.
 This was a compromise in that it did not allow the device to have as wide of a useful range and the plane's flight was very slightly negatively affected.
 ### Construction
-We wanted to have a slick design that screwed together, this was achived by having the cap and the housing screw together anlong with a number of brass inserts.
+We wanted to have a slick design that screwed together, this was achieved by having the cap and the housing screw together along with a number of brass inserts.

 ![Pic](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRkFgiztrQD9aHtxnAYWTAgmKN11DEYtGIxYA&usqp=CAU)

-Insterts are installed by moideling a hole in your part and using heat (soldering iron) to install the insert which acts as a nut.
+Inserts are installed by modeling a hole in your part and using heat (soldering iron) to install the insert which acts as a nut.
 These worked perfectly for our use case and allowed everything to be screwed in (camera, accelerometer, servo), the pi and power components were left without mounting as it would have been difficult to screw them in and they don't need to be mounted to serve their purpose.
-The images below show the how we used threaded components:
+The images below show how we used threaded components:

 ![Pic](https://cdn.discordapp.com/attachments/356809004141248512/850582074015875113/unknown.png)